TAHA513/popo/replit.md

 - ✅ Removed all financial transaction references and monetization sections from privacy policy
 - ✅ Updated minimum age requirement from 13 to 18 years old
 - ✅ Cleaned privacy policy to focus only on platform features and usage policies
+- ✅ Clarified live streaming feature as chat-only (not video) in privacy policy
 - Ready for deployment with fully functional gift economy, premium content, permanent memories, comprehensive gift collection, and complete platform documentation

 ## System Architecture